UPPMAX/programming_formalisms/docs/sessions/version_control/README.md

 ## Exercise 4: view the learners project history from VS Code

 ## Exercise 5: change a file from VS Code

+## Exercise 6: sketch a research project from VS Code

 ## References